yhygao/CBIM-Medical-Image-Segmentation/README.md

 evaluate deep learning models.
 It provides fair evaluation and comparison of CNNs and Transformers on multiple medical image datasets.

 ### News
-We've released a new version paper of UTNetV2, including more experiments and analysis, see in [UTNetV2](https://arxiv.org/abs/2203.00131)
+We've released a new version paper of MedFormer, including more experiments and analysis, see in [MedFormer](https://arxiv.org/abs/2203.00131)

 Supports for BCV and LiTS dataset have been updated.